drcandacemakedamoore/cleanX/README.md

         Run to make a dataframe of pics in a folder (assuming they all have the same 'label'/diagnosis)

+        Normalize images in terms of pixel values (multiple methods)

 All important functions are documented in the online documentation.